What is a Loan to Value Ratio (LVR)?

 What is the most common LVR home loan in Australia?

 Most first home buyers in Australia tend to borrow between 90% LVR – 97% LVR.
 Most second home buyers or investors tend to have a bigger deposit and hence they borrow at 80% LVR or lower.

 Can I get a 100% LVR home loan today?

-100% LVR home loans are available today.
-In order to be eligible, one must supply guarantor security as mentioned above using a guarantor home loan.
-This is the only way to secure a no deposit home loan today in 2012.
-There are no longer any ‘no deposit home loans’ like the ones provided by some lenders before the GFC in 2008!
+Yes, 100% LVR home loans are available.
+In order to be eligible, one must provide a guarantor as security as mentioned above using a guarantor home loan.
+This is the only way to secure a no deposit home loan.

-At Mortgage Providers, we are familiar with different LVR’s and lending ratios.
+At Mortgage Providers, we are experts sourcing loans with different LVR’s and lending ratios.
 We can explain which lenders offer the best loan terms at different LVR’s with different loan products.
-We invite you to call us and discuss your loan scenario direct with us.
+We invite you to contact us today!